 Long-term use of Ignatius bean, even in amounts so small that they don't seem to cause side effects, can eventually cause liver damage and be fatal.
 Laboratory tests on urine and stomach contents can identify strychnine poisoning as the cause of death.

 Special Precautions & Warnings:Since Ignatius bean is poisonous, be especially careful not to take it if you have one of these conditions:

-- You are pregnant or breast-feeding.
-It can harm you and the baby.
+Pregnancy and breast-feeding: It is UNSAFE to use Ignatius bean if you are pregnant or breast-feeding.
+It is poisonous, and can harm you and the baby.

 Liver disease: Strychnine builds up in individuals with liver damage, making poisoning more likely.
 Also, strychnine build-up can cause liver damage.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.